-Welcome to your online guide to the New Albany School of Career and Technical Education.
-Please feel free to browse our course offerings on this page and to contact us with any questions or comments.
-Please take time to visit our course offerings to the right as well as the many clubs that are associated with Career & Technical Education.
+Please feel free to browse the following course offerings and affiliations available to our students and feel free to contact us with any questions or comments.
 You’ll see why we offer the skills and education to succeed in today’s diverse and competitive job market.

 Our dedicated and experienced staff is ready to guide our students to the next level in the field of their choice.